-The University expects all students to attend all timetabled classes (lectures and small group sessions), meetings with tutors or your supervisor and any other arranged sessions for your programme.
-Your attendance will therefore be monitored throughout each semester.
+The University expects students to attend all timetabled classes (lectures and small group sessions), meetings with tutors or your dissertation supervisor, and any other arranged sessions for your programme.
+Your attendance will be monitored at all taught sessions throughout each semester.

-The University is introducing a new system for recording student attendance from September 2023 and further details on how to register your attendance will be circulated to students at the start of the new academic year.
-Recording attendance helps us to see where students might be struggling and to offer support.
+The University is introducing a new system for recording student attendance from September 2024 called SEAtS, and further details on how to register your attendance will be circulated by the University at the start of the new academic year.
+The system will be very easy to use, involving a few simple steps using an app on your mobile phone or via a webpage (for any students who don't own a smartphone).
+Further details can be found here: SEAtS system | Welcome to Manchester | The University of Manchester